robertoaloi/prof3ta.github.com/source/_posts/2009-02-23-tracing-erlang-functions.markdown

 9
 </pre>

-Now start the tracer wuth the following instruction:
+Now start the tracer with the following instruction:

 <pre>
 &gt; dbg:tracer().